Code-Institute-Submissions/exploregothenburg/README.md

 ### Acknowledgements :

-- I was inspired by the people of surrounding me who are very much enthiustic and curious travellers.
+- I was inspired by the people of surrounding me who are very much enthusiastic and curious travellers.
 - Thanks to my fellow student and tutors on slack channel who helped me in some way.
 - Thanks to my mentor for helping me throughout the project and giving me important suggestions and feedback of my work.